jzimmek/nested/README.md

 ## Nested:App

-In nested you implement your API as a normal ruby class which inherit from Nested::App
+In nested you implement your API as a normal ruby class which inherits from Nested::App

 ```
 class MyApi < Nested::App